LingyiHongfd/LingyiHongfd.github.io/index.md

 ### Brief Introduction

 My github repositories include my course assignment and research project codes.
-Besides, some datasets for Deep Learning about Computer Vision have been alse uploaded, you can use it in google's colab by gitting clone if you want.
+Besides, some datasets for Deep Learning about Computer Vision have been alse uploaded, you can use it in google's colab by git clone if you want.

 ### Course assignment
 Now, my repositories include some labs of my course assignment.
 It may be not updated in real time for some reasons.